More Than Just Closeness: Defining True Intimacy in a Disconnected World

 How We Do This Work

-For Couples In our sessions, we stop talking about the logistics of the fight and start looking at the mechanics of the disconnect.
-I don't act as a referee for your arguments.
-Instead, I help you slow down the conversation in real-time to catch the exact moment you shut down, intellectualize, or attack.
-We practice—right there in the room—what it feels like to drop the defense and risk a new kind of response.
-We move the conversation from "Who is right?" to "Are you there for me?" ensuring you leave with a felt sense of connection, not just a list of communication tools.
+For Couples In our sessions, we stop talking about the logistics of the fight and start looking at how the disconnect happens.
+I do not act as a referee for your arguments.
+Instead, I help you slow down the conversation in real time to catch the moment you shut down, intellectualize, or attack.

-For Individuals You don't need a partner in the room to change your relationship to intimacy.
+For Individuals You do not need a partner in the room to change your relationship to intimacy.
 Often, the barriers to connection live inside us long before they show up in a relationship.
-We work to identify the specific ways you might be protecting yourself from being known—perhaps by over-functioning, performing, or repeatedly choosing unavailable people.
-We build your capacity to tolerate vulnerability and identify your needs clearly, so you can build a life defined by deep connections, not just safe distances.
+We work to identify the ways you might be protecting yourself from being known, perhaps by over-functioning, performing, or repeatedly choosing unavailable people.